 Stage 3 Baby Foods

 At anywhere from 8-10 months, your baby may be ready for stage 3 foods.
 Commercial stage 3 foods contain about 6 oz of baby food per jar, are mashed and have more texture than the pureed foods your baby is used to eating.
 They may have bits and chunks of meats or veggies in them.
 Stage 3 foods are the perfect way to transition your baby to table food.

-Learn more baby feeding, health and safety tips for you and baby, from our free online parenting classes.
+Learn more baby feeding, health and safety tips for you and baby, from our free parenting classes.

 The Baby Box Co.
 Recommended Feeding Schedule By Month

 Month 1: 4 ounces of milk, 6-7 times per day